Kristina01111000/Drws_site/README.md

 - Show my mom the video, ask a few other people about it
 - Make administrator get alerted when people make comments -> switch admin dr w account
 - Make chats for other people that sound good, 2 to 3 people
-- Look for image line break flourish for promo page?
-- Think about the line breaks ?
 - Switch link red to more red as a test
 - Remove lines from promo page menus
 - Promo page padding between video top and bottom of space ⅓ to ½ less space, whatever looks better